xiaoguo1995/xiaoguo1995.github.io/_supervision/Supervision.md

 - Daniella Belonohy: Dani is my 2025 summer reserach project student and she is interested in bio-related application as an electrical engineer in real worlds.
 She has co-authored a peer-reviewed conference paper for IRMMW-THz 2025 (held in Finland).
 If you are looking for a delicated person to work on cool stuff with high commitments, please consider her.

+- Michael Plackowski: Michael is my 2024 summer reserach project student (co-supervised by Aleks :)).
+He is now a Graduate RF design engineer at Syndetic PTY Ltd (Brisbane).